sjara/taskontrol/doc/getting_started.rst

 Getting started with TASKontrol
 ===============================

-This document explain how to run an simple paradigm.
+This document explains how to run an simple paradigm.

 * First, you need to install TASKontrol.
 See ???.
 Make sure the taskontrol directory in in the python path.
 TODO: How to verify?